greenbergM/BI_ophelia_project/README.md

 GeneOntology (GO) terms enrichment analysis for biological processes was performed for upregulated blastula genes (compared to unfertilised egg) using the [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html) (v.2.56.0) R package.
 Only processes with more than 10 genes were considered.
 Similar GO terms were grouped using the [rrvgo](https://bioconductor.org/packages/release/bioc/html/rrvgo.html) (v.1.16.0) R package.
 The same package was used to visualize the results in treemap plots.
 Treemap plots are used to visualise all significant biological processes based on their enrichment score (-log10(Fisher's test p-values)), while a custom GO term histogram shows the top 25 terms based on their fold enrichment.

+Upregulated processes include those related to the regulation of mRNA transcription and cell differentiation, mainly associated with the development of the nervous system.

 |         Treemap plot        |       GO term histogram       |
 |:------------------------:|:------------------------------:|
 | ![](pics/treemanplot_blast_vs_egg.png) | ![](pics/GO_hist_blast_vs_egg.png) |

+A similar approach was used for other stage comparisons.
+For a deeper understanding of specific biological processes, the genes in some of them were examined.
+This approach, combined with the filtering of DEGs in different comparisons based on specific interesting GO terms involved in development (see (DESeq2_utils)[/scripts/07_GO_deseq2/] script), allowed the identification of many differentially expressed developmental regulators and components of signalling pathways.

 ## References
 [^1]: Henry J. Q. (2014).
 Spiralian model systems.
 The International journal of developmental biology, 58(6-8), 389–401. https://doi.org/10.1387/ijdb.140127jh